Mbialowas10/MobileDev/docs/kotlin/less/less.md

 #### 3. Classes are Optional ####

-You can call a function without having it live within a Class (static method) or an instance of an object.
+You can call a function without having it live within a Class (kinda like calling a static method).
 How cool is that?

 ```
 fun greetings(){